Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

 # git 'undo'
 git checkout foo.txt									:: Undo local changes (like svn revert) git reset HEAD foo.txt									:: Remove from staging area (local copy still modified).

+# .git/ folder

+The HEAD file tells Git which branch we’re working on

+The config file contains repo-specific configuration.

+The description file is only used by the GitWeb program

+The hooks directory is used to store scripts that fire on certain events – for example, running a linter before you commit.

+The info directory has a single file, exclude, which contains a list of per-repo ignores.
+Like a gitignore file, but it doesn’t need to be checked in.

+The objects directory should be empty when a repo is git init'ed (aside from two more empty directories)

+The refs directory is also empty at the start

+# trees & blobs

+blobs are like files, trees are like directories.

 # END